 This area does not assist in the preparation of tax returns on an individual basis.
 Consult your local tax advisor or the IRS for individual tax matters.
 This area cannot act as a representative for an individual in tax issues with the IRS.

 The Volunteer Income Tax Assistance (VITA) program is available for domestic and resident alien individuals for assistance in completion of the tax returns.
-For additional information on this program, contact the School of Business.
+For additional information on this program, contact the College of Business.